jyu816/automation/README.md

 The collection of scripts to automatically backup network configurations on various network vendor devices, including PAN, Fortigate, F5 BIG-IP, Cisco, and HPE/Aruba.
   - Use dotenv to store sensitive parameters
   - Use Netmiko for Cisco and HPE/Aruba
   - Use API for PAN, Fortigate, and F5 BIG-IP

-Here is directory for network configuration backup, ├── backup
+Here is the directory for network configuration backup, ├── backup
 │   ├── devices.yaml
 │   │── .env